Quarterly Business Reviews with Delighted Templates

 - Retention: We want to qualify customer health and prevent churn

-Keep in mind that you may be addressing multiple goals, using Projects to manage each.
+Keep in mind that you may be addressing multiple goals, using different Templates to manage each.
 Whatever the approach, make sure you're clear about the goals of your program!

 Regardless of where your program is in its maturity cycle, there are two methods for measuring performance that work best when done together.
 These include: